VityaSchel/session-id-generator/README.md

 ## How long would it take?

+This tool runs on CPU.
+There is no way to select specific CPU or GPU

 I recommend inputting 4 to 5 characters if you have a decent PC.

 You can configure how many workers to spawn (from 1 to `Math.ceil(navigator.hardwareConcurrency / 3)`) and that directly influences how many IDs per second your PC will bruteforce.
 But most likely your PC will limit threads to about 60%-80% of maximum allowed threads to spawn.
 Basically, setting 10 workers will likely get you same results as settings 7 workers.